frederic-perez/AmE-dictionary/data/idioms.md

 __true to form__ :two: Exactly as expected; following the usual pattern. _Susie’s attendance has always been pretty erratic and, true to form, she didn’t come to today’s meeting._
 __trump card__ _It was time for me to play my trump card._
 __trundle along__ To proceed along (something) in a slow, heavy, or ungainly manner.
-__truss someone or something up__ To bind, tie, or bundle someone or something up. _The attendants trussed Walter up and took him to a padded cell._ _They trussed up Walter tightly._ _Ann trussed the bundle up and sent it off._
+__truss up__ :two: (truss someone or something up) To bind, tie, or bundle someone or something up. _The attendants trussed Walter up and took him to a padded cell._ _They trussed up Walter tightly._ _Ann trussed the bundle up and sent it off._
 __truth is__ :three: The phrase “truth is” is often used to introduce a statement that conveys honesty or an important point that the speaker believes to be true.
 It serves to emphasize the authenticity or sincerity of what follows.
 __try and help__ The phrase “try and help” means to make an effort to assist someone or to offer support in a particular situation.
 It implies a willingness to provide aid, even if the outcome is uncertain.
 The phrase can suggest that the person is not only willing to help but is also actively attempting to do so, regardless of whether they are guaranteed to succeed.
 It is often used in informal contexts.
 __try one’s hand at something__ :two::hammer: _She tried her hand at journalism._ :es: probar